You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 Audit and Damage/Missing Products: Company shall conduct periodic audits of Inventory at Purchaser’s site and Purchaser agrees to provide appropriate access to its site for this purpose.
 Any loss or damage through any means, including theft, of Inventory at Purchaser’s site will be the sole responsibility of the Purchaser.
 Additionally, any Inventory not found in Saleable Condition will be deemed “used” by the Purchaser and invoiced at the contracted price.
 The management of slow moving or expired Inventory identified through the audit shall be agreed upon between the parties on a case by case basis.
 The introduction of new Products to the Purchaser will be managed on a case by case basis.

-Inventory Return Conditions: Returns may be made on the following conditions:
+Consigned Product Return Conditions: Return of consigned products may be made on the following conditions:

-- Inventory must meet all Eligibility Requirements below to be considered for return.
+- Consigned products must meet all Eligibility Requirements below to be considered for return.

 - Purchaser must obtain approval from Company prior to returning Inventory.

-- Purchaser must complete an “Inventory Return Form”.
+- Purchaser must complete a Return of Goods Authorization

-- Inventory returned without prior approval will not be considered Eligible for Return.
+- Consigned products returned without prior approval will not be considered Eligible for Return.

 - Unless return was requested by Company, Purchaser must pay return freight.

-- Inventory not meeting the conditions to be “Eligible for Return” will not be returned to the Purchaser, but instead it will be deemed used, and invoiced at the contracted price.
+- Consigned products not meeting the conditions to be “Eligible for Return” will not be returned to the Purchaser, but instead it will be deemed used, and invoiced at the contracted price.

 - Company is not responsible for Inventory lost or damaged in transit.

-Eligibility Requirements In the sole discretion of the Company, Inventory is “Eligible for Return”, if it:
+Eligibility Requirements In the sole discretion of the Company, consigned products are “Eligible for Return”, if the product:

 1. has been issued a “return goods authorization number” issued by Company;